 If you’re a planning a Walt Disney World vacation with your favorite toddler, this is the post for you.
-I’m a been there, done that mom when it comes to Disney with kids at all ages, but taking toddlers to Disney World is our favorite.
-It will be your favorite too, if you follow these tips, that is!
-Here are my six tips for traveling to Disney World with Toddlers (and a bonus tip before you go!).
+We’ve taken on Disney with kids at all ages, but taking toddlers to Disney World is our favorite.
+It will be your favorite too, if you follow these tips!
+Here are our six tips for traveling to Disney World with Toddlers (and a bonus tip before you go!).

-This post is going to give you some tips to traveling to Disney World with toddlers as learned when we visited with our then 3-year-old, Lucy.
+This post is going to give you some tips for traveling to Disney World with toddlers.

 Don’t do it.